 Linux may be free, but can’t you also buy Linux?
 Why would I do that if I can get it for free?

-Buying Linux often provides benefits that downloaded versions do not provide, such as:
+Buying Linux can provide benefits that downloaded versions do not provide, such as:

 - Vendor support for a particular period of time

-- Distributions like Red-Hat Enterprise give corporations a guaranteed Service Level Response
+- Distributions like Red-Hat Enterprise give corporations a guaranteed support Service Level Response

 - Commercial software titles can be included (as it is non-free), these can include copyrighted or patented technologies such as DVD and MP3 players, as well as commercial software like Adobe Flash Player and so forth.

 What Linux Distribution should I choose?

 Choosing a Linux distribution is a personal thing.
 It greatly depends on what you want to do with it.